Mobile apps are software applications built to run on mobile operating systems like iOS or Android.

 Mobile apps have a frontend and backend component, just like websites.
 When using Sharetribe to build your mobile app, you already have the backend; Sharetribe can serve as the backend for both a website and a mobile app thanks to its technical infrastructure.
-Building a mobile app on Sharetribe, then, is about building the frontend component.
+Building a mobile app on Sharetribe, then, is about building the frontend mobile application.

-The "backend" in Sharetribe refers to the system that runs behind the scenes of your marketplace.
+The backend in Sharetribe refers to the system that runs behind the scenes of your marketplace.
 You can think of it as the marketplace engine or database.
 It handles important processes, like creating user accounts or processing payments, and storing your data like listings or reviews.
 The backend isn’t something your users see directly; they interact with the "frontend" (your website or mobile app), which communicates with the backend to show the right information, store data and keep everything in sync.

 Hosting mobile apps works differently.
 Whereas websites need a server to load them to a browser, mobile apps are downloaded directly onto a device through an app store.
 While the app itself lives on the user’s phone, many apps still connect to an online system in the background to keep information updated.